cmgoffena13/file-loader/README.md

 - **Multiple File Formats**: Supports CSV, Excel (`.xlsx`, `.xls`), and JSON files
 - **Memory Efficient**: Uses iterative reading to handle large files without loading everything into memory
 - **Parallel Processing**: Processes multiple files concurrently using thread pools
-- **Flexible Database Support**: PostgreSQL, MySQL, and SQL Server Compatability with proper indexing
+- **Flexible Database Support**: PostgreSQL, MySQL, and SQL Server Compatability
+- **Proper Indexing**: Table indexing strategy that supports high data volumes
-- **Portable/Flexible**: Dockerized deployment option for containerized execution or native installation using UV.
+- **Portable/Flexible**: Dockerized deployment option for containerized execution or native installation using UV

 ## Reliable

 - **Data Validation**: Pydantic model validation for each record
+- **Write-Audit-Publish Pattern**:
-- **Write-Audit-Publish Pattern**: Writes data into stage tables, audits the staging data, then publishes to target tables
+  - Writes data into a staging table
+  - Audits the staging data
+  - Publishes to target tables
 - **Audit Framework**: Configurable audit queries to ensure data quality
 - **Retry Logic**: Automatic retry with exponential backoff for database operations to handle transient failures
 - **Error Isolation**: Errors in one file do not stop processing of other files - each file is processed independently with errors logged to `file_load_log` table and optional notification firing